Don't let the fear of striking out hold you back.”

 Cool!
 I love this guy, he is a cool dude!

-Monniq about 1 year ago from St. Paul,Minnisota
+Monniq over 1 year ago from St. Paul,Minnisota

 This is cool!

 Santiago over 2 years ago from Phoenix, AZ

 That was an awesome thing to have to do on Ruth's part.

 Carl S. almost 4 years ago from LEXINGTON,SC

 Mabel L. almost 4 years ago from Lexington, SC